 You may submit your address change at our website: www.stmarys-ca.edu/office-of-the-registrar .
 Click on “Forms”, then click on the “Change of Address” link.

 Any student withdrawing from the College during the first 60% of the term will only be entitled to the percentage of Title IV financial aid equal to the percentage of time actually completed in the term.
 For example, a student completing 40% of the term will get to keep only 40% of their federal aid, even though the tuition charged may be 100%.
 The date of the withdrawal, used to calculate the percent of the time the student was enrolled, is the date that the student begins the withdrawal process.
 Questions about the applicable federal regulations should be directed to the Financial Aid Office at x4370.

 If you have a disability, Saint Mary's College offers assistance and services.
 The facilities of the College have been modified to assist you toward your educational goals.
 For more information, please contact Academic Support and Achievement program at x4164.

 Family Education Rights and Privacy Act (FERPA)

-You may visit the Registrar’s Office website at www.stmarys-ca.edu/registrar for the latest information regarding FERPA.
+You may visit the Office of the Registrar website at www.stmarys-ca.edu/office-of-the-registrar for the latest information regarding FERPA.